 While light plays many important roles in health, humans are spending less and less time exposed to sunlight.
 Our housing, transport, and workspaces are often indoors, reducing our exposure to the health effects of natural sunlight.
 Energy-efficient windows in buildings and vehicles further limit the wavelengths of light that our bodies experience each day.

 Mito Red Light

 Changing your living situation, job, or transportation methods to be outdoors frequently is not practical for many people.
-This is why Mito Red Light exists, to help you get exposure to the health benefits of red light without having to significantly alter your lifestyle.
+This is why Mito Red Light exists, to help you get exposure to the beneficial wavelengths of red and near infrared light without having to significantly alter your lifestyle.
 Our high-quality red light therapy panels allow you to access the health benefits of red light from the comfort of your home or office and on your own schedule.